NextGenRadio

 This can be a link to a story, but you are responsible for making sure that link actually works.

-Maximum upload size: 12MB
+Maximum file size: 12MB

 This work should be something visual.
 Still or broadcast video, you choose.
 IMPORTANT: You will need to shrink your files down to a max size of 12MB.
 You won't be able to complete the form otherwise.